realpython/python-guide/docs/writing/style.rst

-There are two main cases for returning values in a function: The result of the function return when it has been processed normally, and the error cases that indicate a wrong input paramter or any other reason for the function to not be able to complete its computation or task.
+There are two main cases for returning values in a function: The result of the function return when it has been processed normally, and the error cases that indicate a wrong input parameter or any other reason for the function to not be able to complete its computation or task.

 If you do not wish to raise exceptions for the second case, then returning a value, such